joshmaxsilverman/joshmaxsilverman.github.io/_posts/2021-05-02-cornhole-connoisseur.md

 Of course, it depends on how many points we have.

-If we've $0$ points, then we should do whatever makes the probability of hitting the hole the highest, since it will get us the full $3$ points we're after.
-In this case, the clear move is to send the **aggressive** thrower to the line.

-If we have $2$ points then the best move is whatever makes the probability of hitting the board the highest, so the best move is to send the **conservative** thrower to the line.

-If we have $3$ points then we can only spoil our win by scoring another point, so we should send the wasted thrower to the line.

-If we have $1$ point then there is absolutely no chance to win the game, so the best move doesn't matter, we can only lose no matter what we do, and we will.

 $$
 \begin{array}{|c|c|c|c|} \hline
 \text{thrower} & p(3) & p(1) & p(0) \\ \hline